YangPiCui/3DPrinterCalibrationAndTuning/Raise3D_Pro2/README.md

 > Retract Before Outer Wall = True;

 > Enable Coasting = True;  //Coasting will turn off your extruder a short distance before the end of the perimeter to relieve the pressure that is built up within the nozzle
-> Coasting Volume = 0.1/; //
+> Coasting Volume = 0.064/; //
-> Coasting Speed = ;
+> Coasting Speed = 10%;

-> Retract Extra Prime Amount = 0.1/0.1;//This should compensate for material oozed during combing and the coasting.
+> Retract Extra Prime Amount = 0.064/;//This should compensate for material oozed during combing and the coasting.
 Ideally, the slicer should calculate this value from the ooze speeds, both with and without retract, and the oozing time.
-For now, emperically estimate based on the coasting volume.
+For now, emperically estimate starting from the coasting volume.

 ### Determine Max Overhang Angle and Minimize Support Structure
 [How to calculate maximum overhang angle](https://omni3d.com/blog/how-to-calculate-maximum-overhang-angle/)